jnehring/didge-lab/README.md

 This project is open source.
 You are most welcome to contribute to it.
 Please use the GitHub issues system for questions, feedback, etc. You can send me a private message on GitHub, but please consider: If the information might be interesting for others, which is especially the case for questions or bug reports, then use the GitHub issues system so others can see this conversation also.

-It would be super great if you published the didgeridoo geometries you create with DidgeLab here in the geometry collection.
+It would be super great if you published the didgeridoo geometries you create with DidgeLab here in the geometry library.
 Knowledge should be shared instead of being kept secret.

 ## 7. Licensing / Hoch much does it cost?